SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * {{device.*fragment*.*property*}}: More general form of the above.
 You can address any property of any fragment of the device.

-Some notes on the above:
+Addtitional Information:

-* "device" refers to the target device, as selected in the widget configuration parameter.
+* "Device" refers to the target device, as selected in the widget configuration parameter.

 * *fragment.property* refers to the properties of the respective device.
-To learn about the available property names, you can use the "Asset property" or “Asset table” widget and press the “+ Add property” link in the widget configuration.
+To learn about the available property names, you can use the "Asset property" or “Asset table” widget and click the “+ Add property” link in the widget configuration.
 This will show a table of supported properties.
 You can copy and paste the values from the column “Property”.
-Note: Computed properties of these widgets are not available in the HTML widgets, i.e. all properties whose name includes “count”.
+Generated properties of these widgets are not available in the HTML widgets.
+*
 ### Widget "Asset alarms"

 Show all objects who have a critical alarm.
 There are no additional parameters to configure.

 ### Widget "Asset count"

-Shows the number of devices, those that are online and those with critical alarms.
+Shows the number of devices online and with alarms.
 There are no additional parameters to configure.

 ### Widget "Alarm list"